sunnykgupta/frontend-design-problems/README.md

 # Frontend System Design Problems
 A bunch of system design problems, from a frontend perspective.
 Feel free to send a PR if you find something amiss.
-Accepting new problems too.
+Accepting new problem statements.

 ### Table of Contents